How to Complete the Easier W-9 Form

-Then you must check the box corresponding to your business tax status.
+Check the "LLC" box if your business is an LLC with multiple members.
+Then you must check the box corresponding to your LLC's tax status.
 If your LLC has not filed a request to be taxed as a C corporation or an S corporation, the LLC is taxed as a partnership.

 Check the appropriate box if your business is registered with the state and is taxed as a C corporation, S corporation, or partnership.